Protect Thacker Pass Campaign Timeline

 February 6, 2023 — The original lawsuits against the project conclude.
 Judge Miranda Du rules largely against the four environmental groups, local rancher, and two Native American tribes who filed the original cases, but orders BLM and Lithium Nevada to review certain aspects of permitting.

 February 16, 2023 — A new lawsuit is filed by three Native American Tribes against the Bureau of Land Management over the Thacker Pass lithium mine.
+The lawsuit asserts that the BLM has violated the Federal Land Policy Management Act, the National Historic Preservation Act, and the National Environmental Policy Act, and is also guilty of Breach of Contract, and contains major new claims not heard in the original case.

 February 27, 2023 — Environmental groups appeal their original lawsuit (Case No. 3:21-cv-00103-MMD-CLB) to the 9th Circuit Court of Appeals.
-The case is scheduled to be heard in June.

 March 1, 2023 — Tribes file an emergency motion for temporary restraining order and preliminary injunction in Case 3:23-cv-00070-MMD-CLB.

 April 25, 2023 — Native elders and supporters hold a day-long prayer ceremony and successfully stop construction at the Thacker Pass Lithium Mine site.
+Water protectors climb on equipment and Lithium Nevada workers leave.

 May 23, 2023 — Reno-Sparks Indian Colony, Burns Paiute Tribe, and Summit Lake Paiute Tribe appeal Judge Miranda Du’s March 18th denial of their emergency motion seeking to halt mine construction to the United States Court of Appeals for the Ninth Circuit.

-May 24, 2023 — Lithium Nevada Corporation files a civil lawsuit with characteristics of a SLAPP suit (a Strategic Lawsuit Against Public Participation) against Protect Thacker Pass, Max Wilbert, Will Falk, Paul Cienfuegos, Bethany Sam, Dorece Sam, Dean Barlese, and Bhie-Cie Zahn-Nahtzu.
-The suit aims to bar prayerful land defenders from the area and force them to pay monetary damages that could total millions of dollars.
+May 24, 2023 — Lithium Nevada Corporation files a civil lawsuit with characteristics of a SLAPP suit (a “Strategic Lawsuit Against Public Participation”) against Protect Thacker Pass, the organization’s co-founders Max Wilbert and Will Falk, as well as five other water protectors: Paul Cienfuegos, Bethany Sam, Dorece Sam, Dean Barlese, and Bhie-Cie Zahn-Nahtzu in Humboldt County Court.
+The suit aims to bar them from the area and force them to pay monetary damages that could total millions of dollars.
+The named parties will face felony charges if they return to the site.

 June 27, 2023 — Oral arguments are heard in the United States Court of Appeals for the Ninth Circuit in Pasadena, California in appeals brought in the Bartell Ranch v.
 McCullough case.